Knee Arthritis Specialist in Chesterfield, MO

 - Fever and rash (specific to juvenile idiopathic arthritis)

-If any of the above symptoms are drastically altering your lifestyle or causing severe pain, then you will likely require a knee replacement surgery.
-Learn more about your knee arthritis treatment options by scheduling a consultation with one of the skilled orthopedic specialists from Woods Mills Orthopedics, Ltd today.
-To schedule your consultation, please call our office at (314) 576-7013.
+If any of the above symptoms are drastically altering your lifestyle or causing severe pain, then you will likely require knee replacement surgery.
+Contact Woods Mill Orthopedics to learn more about your knee arthritis treatment options and schedule an appointment call our office in Chesterfield or O’Fallon at (314) 576-7013.